-Serving meats from award-winning butcher and Jandowae local, Nelson’s Meats, grab a rump or rib-eye and kick back in the beer garden.
+Serving meats from award-winning butcher and Jandowae local, Nelson’s Meats, this is the spot to grab a local rump or rib-eye and kick back in the beer garden.

 4. Warra Hotel, Warra

-With walls filled with historical photographs, this iconic watering hole in the Western Downs serves up more than a cold beer on tap.
+With walls covered in historical photographs, this iconic watering hole serves up more than just cold beer on tap.

 5. Commercial Hotel, Tara